Holistic, Compassionate Care for People Experiencing Homelessness in the Madison Area

 To provide and coordinate compassionate, holistic healthcare for housing insecure individuals in the Madison Area

 MACH OneHealth was recently awarded one of the prestigious Ira and Ineva Reilly Baldwin Wisconsin Idea Endowment grants to develop a street medicine outreach program.
+We launched this program in March 2018 and make weekly rounds in the downtown Madison area.
+We go to the people on the streets and kindly offer healthcare with our interprofessional team.

 We built upon our two initial programs—a primary care foot clinic and a community health needs assessment.
 We have learned more about the ongoing need of care for our target population and are developing programming to meet their needs and overcome their barriers.